AK vs AK: Production

 The film's development started in 2013, when Sampath thought of and sent the concept to Motwane.
-Initially the film was titled AK vs SK, with a somewhat different story and cast as revealed in 2015; Shahid Kapoor would play himself in the actor's role, the catalyst of the plot would be Shahid Kapoor rejecting Kashyap's next film after the latter's latest venture flopped at the box office, and Shahid Kapoor's wife would be kidnapped instead.
+Originally, they thought of seeking Aamir Khan and Akshay Kumar as the "actor", but decided against the former and were rebuffed by the latter.
+Later, Shahid Kapoor took the role and the film was retitled AK vs SK, with a somewhat different story and cast as revealed in 2015; the catalyst of the plot would be Shahid Kapoor rejecting Kashyap's next film after the latter's latest venture flopped at the box office, and Shahid Kapoor's wife would be kidnapped instead.
 It was also initially reported that Shahid Kapoor's wife Mira Rajput would also make her debut in the film as herself, but this was later denied by Shahid Kapoor's spokesperson.
 Although he had already started filming for the project, Shahid Kapoor pulled out due to date clashes and it was shelved in 2016.
 Shahid and Motwane agreed to start working on the film again in the near future, with a planned restart in 2017.
 However, Motwane could only revisit the project in 2019 after finishing Bhavesh Joshi Superhero and Sacred Games, and decided to cast Anil Kapoor instead, stating he "always wanted a commercial star".
 He rewrote the script alongside Sampath with Kapoor in mind in August that year.
 Motwane gave the script to Kapoor in November; to Motwane's surprise, he received it well and allowed the film to mock him in any way.
 Kapoor's children, Sonam and Harshvardan, also agreed to join the project after Kapoor read the script to his family that night.
 On the other hand, Kapoor's wife Sunita refused to be involved in the film at all; Kashyap humorously noted "while nothing was out of bounds as far as personal attacks against each other go, the only place they weren't allowed to enter was 'Sunita's bedroom'".